 Anyone not registered to vote can do so online at www.gov.uk/register-to-vote.
 It only takes a few minutes to do so.

-People who are added to household enquiry forms will be sent letters inviting them to register.
+People who are added to canvass forms will be sent letters inviting them to register.

 Residents who have questions can contact the elections’ team by email at email@example.com by telephoning 01727 819294.